Dedication. Expertise. Passion.

-Jeraka has been with Spark since July of 2020 and joined the team right before the new location opened!
-She enjoy's being a part of an organization structured around families learning and growing through time spent together.
-Her 7 year old daughter is very creative and is always looking for a project, the museum has a fantastic makers space to offer a creative outlet for all ages.
-As a kid she loved being outdoors, and spent most of her time at the lake or playing outside with her brothers and friends.
-Her favorite exhibit is H2Oh, our water table, representative of the Zumbro River.
-She loves how this exhibit is tied to our community and has an area that demonstrates hydroelectricity.
+Jeraka has been with SPARK since July of 2020 and joined the team right before the SPARK opened!
+She enjoys being a part of an organization with a mission focused on families learning and growing through time spent together.
+Her 8 year old daughter is very creative and is always looking for a project, the museum has a fantastic Maker Space to offer a creative outlet for all ages.
+As a kid she loved being outdoors, and spent most of her time at the lake or outside playing and exploring.
+She enjoys finding creative and engaging ways to enhance our visitors experience at the museum by expanding on our current exhibits and programs.

 Gina has been with SPARK since June 2022.
 She has come on board to help spread the word in the community about SPARK.
 With a wide range of experience in marketing and communications, she hopes to find new ways of outreach and connection in Rochester and surrounding areas.
 Her favorite exhibit is the H2OH! water table.
 In her spare time, Gina performs in the local band, My Grandma's Cardigan, and plays with a lot of puppies!